ArtesOscuras/Notes/gMSA Passwords.md

 `Set-ADServiceAccount -Identity <user controlled by gMSA Passwords> -PrincipalsAllowedToRetrieveManagedPassword <user you control>`

-Then try to retrive passwords again with gMSADumper.py.
+Then try to retrive passwords again with gMSADumper.py or netexec.